Kenya at the 1998 Winter Olympics: Background

+Competitors

+The following is the list of number of competitors in the Games.

 Cross-country skiing

 The sole Kenyan athlete at the Games, Philip Boit, competed in the men's 10 kilometre classical cross-country skiing.
 The competition took place on 12 February, at the Snow Harp venue in Hakuba, Nagano.
 The beginning of the race was chaotic, with the skiers beset by heavy rain.
 Boit was not prepared to race on wet snow, and later attributed it as the reason for falling down on several occasions.
 He found that it added further complications, adding "Going uphill, the skis were collecting snow.
 It was like I had put on high heeled-shoes!"

-The favourite for the race, Bjorn Daehlie of Norway won the gold medal, but instead of going to the podium to collect it, he was informed that Boit was still racing – the only competitor left on the course, down in 92nd place.
-Daehlie waited for Boit to finish, welcoming him as he passed the finish line.
+The favourite for the race, Bjørn Dæhlie of Norway won the gold medal, but instead of going to the podium to collect it, he was informed that Boit was still racing – the only competitor left on the course, down in 92nd place.
+Dæhlie waited for Boit to finish, welcoming him as he passed the finish line.
 Boit was amazed by the crowd's reaction as he arrived, "They were shouting 'Kenya GO!, Philip GO!'
 It was like I was winning a medal even though I was last."
-As he crossed the line some 20 minutes after Daehlie, the Norwegian hugged the Kenyan – while Boit later said that he immediately thanked Daehlie, the gold medallist insisted that Boit instead remarked that he would beat him at the next Olympics.
+As he crossed the line some 20 minutes after Dæhlie, the Norwegian hugged the Kenyan – while Boit later said that he immediately thanked Dæhlie, the gold medallist insisted that Boit instead remarked that he would beat him at the next Olympics.
 The incident received worldwide attention.

 Boit's time was 47 minutes and 25.25 seconds.
 After the race, he explained to the international media, "My goal, my aim, is to become a world or Olympic champion.
 I'm dreaming about becoming the first African to do it.
 I will do it."
-Daehlie meanwhile said of Boit, "He deserves to be encouraged.
+Dæhlie meanwhile said of Boit, "He deserves to be encouraged.
 It was hard for him but he never gave up."
-Boit became a celebrity in Kenya following his return, and would continue as a professional skier until 2011, taking part in two further Winter Olympics, and continuing to be friends with Daehlie.
+Boit became a celebrity in Kenya following his return, and would continue as a professional skier until 2011, taking part in two further Winter Olympics, and continuing to be friends with Dæhlie.
 Shortly after the 1998 Games, Boit's first child was born, the Kenyan naming him Daehlie Boit.